Plataleorhynchus

 Plataleorhynchus is a genus of ctenochasmatid pterodactyloid pterosaur from the Late Jurassic to Early Cretaceous periods (Tithonian to Berriasian stages) of what is now the Purbeck Limestone of Dorset, England.

 History and etymology

+Plataleorhynchus is based on holotype NHMUK R.11957 (earlier BMNH R.11957), an incomplete anterior upper jaw with teeth found in a chalkstone quarry near Langton Matravers.
+The fossil is present on a plate; its underside is visible.
+It was previously part of the Corfe Castle Museum and then the Dorset County Museum during the 1950s before the Natural History Museum purchased the specimen in 1958.
+It was undescribed prior to 1995.

 The genus was named in 1995 by Stafford Howse and Andrew Milner.
 The type species is Plataleorhynchus streptophorodon.
 The genus name is derived from Platalea, the spoonbill, and Greek rhynchos, "snout", in reference to the distinctive form of the front of the skull.
 The specific name is derived from Greek streptophoros, "collared", and odon, "tooth", referring to the tooth form.

-Plataleorhynchus is based on holotype NHML R.11957 (earlier BMNH R.11957), an incomplete anterior upper jaw with teeth found in a chalkstone quarry near Langton Matravers.
-The fossil is present on a plate; its underside is visible.
-This jaw is notable because it expands to form a circular, spatula-like shape at the front, holding 22 narrow teeth that point sideways.
+Its is notable because it expands to form a circular, spatula-like shape at the front, holding 22 narrow teeth that point sideways.
 Forty other teeth (sockets) were present in the preserved remainder of the snout; the total for the upper jaws was estimated at 76.